manuel-mauky/EasyDI/src/test/java/eu/lestard/easydi/examples/coffee/tutorial.md

     }
 }
 ```
 Now we have all our "business" classes finished.
-The only thing that is missing is a class with a `main` method to start our programm.
+The only thing that is missing is a class with a `main` method to start our program.
 In the main method we need to create all our instances and put them together:

 ```java
 public class CoffeeApp {